stackitcloud/yawol/README.md

    yawolAPIHost: <api-host>
    ```

+	**To check out all available values have a look into the [Helm values](charts/yawol-controller/values.yaml)**

-3. With the values correctly configured, you can now install the Helm chart.
+4. With the values correctly configured, you can now install the Helm chart.

    ```shell
    helm install yawol ./charts/yawol-controller